Why the “Land of the Free” has the world’s largest prison population.

 - President Obama banned solitary confinement for youth.

-U.S. Juvenile Justice – The Bad:
+Juvenile Justice in the USA – The Bad:

 - We are the only country who sentences minors to life without parole.